 Gestures of Light, Traces of Self

-[Lightpaint] is part of the larger vision of [Temple Playgrounds] (see more info here), a living playground of immersive experiences designed to spark connection and personal
+[Lightpaint] is part of the larger vision of [Temple Playgrounds] (see more info here), a living playground of immersive experiences designed to spark connection and personal transformation.

 Impact